flimflam-austin/hugo-cms-test/site/content/quick_reads/20180831-18-08-31-america-fighting-al-qaeda-in-africa/index.md

       ## Why al-Shabaab Matters:

-      > ‘They’ve been able to **kill very high numbers** and you didn’t see that five years ago.
+      > "They’ve been able to **kill very high numbers** and you didn’t see that five years ago.
 They’ve been able to actually **overrun bases at times**.
       The danger is as African Union forces draw down, they may **retake major urban areas**.
-I think there’s a good chance of that.’
+I think there’s a good chance of that."

       Daveed Gartenstein-Ross, Senior Analyst, Foundation for Defense of Democracies